Tenpi/Defuser/readme.md

 - Shade a sketch from different lighting directions.
 - Colorize a sketch using reference image.
 - Divide an image into PSD layers.
+- Adapt SDv1 lora to use in SDXL.
 - Change the generation source (local, Novel AI, Holara AI)

 ### Supported Architectures